 PlayLab Sensory Saturdays

 Visitors with sensory processing needs and their families are invited to register for Sensory Saturdays.
 The PlayLab will open early on Saturdays, offering dedicated tactile opportunities and sensory tools from 9–10am.
 Registration will be capped so that families can enjoy a crowd-free space.
 Please be mindful that this event is intended for individuals with disabilities and sensory processing needs; siblings and family members are welcome to attend.
 The PlayLab is designed for children ages 2–6 years old, and children must be accompanied by a caregiver.
 If you are interested in learning more, please email firstname.lastname@example.org.

 The Museum offers guided exhibition tours for visitors ages 8 to adult with learning, developmental, and intellectual disabilities.
 These tours are free with pre-registration.
 Learn more and register for a guided tour.

 For Visitors Who Are Blind or Have Low Vision

 Explore tactile objects and participate in hands-on activities in the Grainger Science Hub.
-Additionally, tours for visitors who are blind or have low vision are available on request.
+Additionally, tours for visitors who are blind or have low vision are available upon advance request.
 These private docent-led tours may include verbal description, audio, and hands-on objects.
 To request a tour, please contact docent manager Mary Ann Bloom at (312) 665-7505 or email@example.com.